PrairieLearn/PrairieLearn/doc/elements.md

 ## `pl-hide-in-panel` element

-Hide the contents in any of the panels ("question", "submission", or "answer").
+Hide the contents so that it is **not** displayed in specific panels ("question", "submission", or "answer").

 #### Sample Element